 In cases where the blame can be attributed to both sides, Maine uses a comparative fault system.
 With that, fault is represented in terms of a percentage.
 Referencing the previous example, if a driver turns left in front of you and you hit them while speeding, they may only be held 85 percent liable for the accident.
 The other 15 percent is on you since you were speeding.
 That means you can only get compensation for 85 percent of the damages in the accident.

 Maine has some special rules for comparative fault, however, that you need to know.
 Splitting the fault up in percentages only works if you’re not more than half responsible.
 If the court determines that you were 50 percent liable or more, you can’t sue the other party for anything, as your case is disqualified entirely.

 No matter how severe your personal injury, there are still damage caps in Maine that you cannot exceed with your lawsuit.
 They only apply specifically to wrongful death cases, and they cannot exceed $500,000 for non-economic damages.
 This is to prevent people from demanding substantial sums for emotional damage and pain and suffering.
 More common personal injury cases like car accidents and slip and fall cases, however, have no damage caps, so consult with a personal injury lawyer to see how much your case is worth.

 It’s absolutely essential that you file your lawsuit on time, but it can also be complicated trying to figure out exactly what you need to do each step of the way.
 To draft everything properly and fight for your compensation in court, you’ll need the help of a personal injury lawyer.
 Navigating these kinds of cases is tough without expert help, and insurance companies don’t have your interests in mind.

 With help from Lowry Law, you’ll have an expert in your corner with all the personal injury case experience you’ll need.
 We offer free consultations and you’ll never owe us anything unless we win your case.
-You can reach us at 207-775-3819 or by filling out our online case evaluation form.
+You can reach us at 207-775-3819 or fill out our free case review form.